TaloDev/docs/docs/godot/install.md

 You can download the latest version of the Godot plugin from our [itch.io page](https://sleepystudios.itch.io/talo-godot).
 Simply unzip the plugin and copy the `addons/talo` folder into your project.

+## Enable the plugin

 :::caution
-Remember to enable the plugin in the `Project > Project Settings > Plugins` window.
+After installing the plugin, you must enable it in the `Project > Project Settings > Plugins` window.
 :::

 ## Generate an access key